rateelbahathiq/holbertonschool-low_level_programming/hello_world/README.md

 1-compiler`: Compiles a C file without linking, producing an object file (`.o`).
 2-assembler`: Generates the assembly code of a C file, saving it with a `.s` extension.
 3-name`: Compiles a C file and creates an executable named `cisfun`.
+`4-puts.c`: C program that prints a string using the function `puts`.